joaosaro/staro-webkit/README.md

 SASS/SCSS files are compiled into CSS.
 Both CSS and JS are minified to a partial folder before are included into PUG files (base code already started) and, finally, everything is compiled in HTML to a production and final folder.

 Images are compressed to a partial folder before its send to production folder.
-You can add other static files as HTML, PDFs, videos or images with <code>gulp statics</code>.
+You can add other static files as HTML, PDFs, videos or images too with <code>gulp statics</code>.